Mock data study for next-generation ground-based detectors: The performance loss of matched filtering due to correlated confusion noise: The Biases of Matched Filtering Caused by Confusion Noise

 and for the confusion noise in two detectors, we have

-where $\gamma(f)$ is the overlap reduction function (ORF) \citep{Fotopoulos:2008yq,LIGOScientific:2014sej}, which only depends on the relative position and orientation between two detectors, this function is an even function and $-1 \leq \gamma(f) \leq 1$.
+where $\gamma(f)$ is the overlap reduction function (ORF) \citep{Fotopoulos:2008yq,LIGOScientific:2014sej}, which only depends on the relative position and orientation between two detectors, $-1 \leq \gamma(f) \leq 1$.
 Then we can rewrite Eq.~(\ref{eq:onesided_psd_det_con_I}) and corresponding equations for the detector $\mathrm{II}$ in a matrix form, which is the noise matrix or the PSD matrix \citep{Cutler:1994ys,Seto:2021crt},